ansys/pystk/doc/source/api/ansys/stk/core/graphics/ITextureScreenOverlay.rst

 ITextureScreenOverlay
 =====================

-.. py:class:: ITextureScreenOverlay
+.. py:class:: ansys.stk.core.graphics.ITextureScreenOverlay

    object

    A rectangular overlay that can be assigned a texture.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ITextureScreenOverlay

 Overview
 --------